Japan Earthquake Relief Fund Recipients as of November 2013

 Japan Civil Network for Disaster Relief in East Japan (JCN) (東日本大震災支援全国ネットワーク ) is a network of 600 organizations that provide support to survivors of the 3.11 earthquake and tsunamis.
 With Japan Earthquake Relief Fund support, JCN will shed light on the situation of citizens who have had to evacuate from the Tohoku region, many of whom find themselves isolated and without support.
 JCN will play a critical role in information sharing and networking among the approximately 200 organizations helping former Tohoku residents, who are scattered from Hokkaido to Okinawa.

-Japan Community Cinema Center (コミュニティシネマセンター) , which brings quality, community-based film programs to regional areas throughout Japan, will provide cultural and emotional support and unity to Tohoku through small and large-scale screenings of classic and contemporary films.
+Japan Community Cinema Center (コミュニティシネマセンター), which brings quality, community-based film programs to regional areas throughout Japan, will use its second grant to continue providing cultural and emotional support and unity in Tohoku through small and large-scale screenings of classic and contemporary films.
+Films and workshops will take place at temporary housing locations and in community spaces.

 Japanese Medical Society of America (JMSA) ( 米国日本人医師会) a two-time Japan Earthquake Relief Fund grant recipient, is a professional medical association of Japanese-speaking doctors in New York.
 The first grant allows JMSA, in partnership with the Fukushima Prefectural University Medical Center, to support the Medical Center’s “Kokoro no Care” program, a project to create community-based multidisciplinary mental health clinics.
 These clinics provide mental healthcare to patients with symptoms resulting from the March 11 disaster, as well as those with pre-existing conditions.
 Through the second grant, JMSA partners with the Otsuchi-cho Mental Health Care Support group (a coalition of the Japan Association for Emergency Psychiatry, Japan Medical Support Network, University of California San Francisco, JAMSnet Tokyo and New York and various local welfare organizations in Iwate Prefecture) to provide mental health services to citizens in Iwate Prefecture and to create a new regional model for mental health care using mobile units and new communication technologies.
 The project will also support the training and development of disaster psychiatrists and educate those affected by the disaster on issues of mental health.